 This means that the real estate that I invest in has cash flow.
 The tenants pay rent and that rent pays the mortgage, interest, maintenance, taxes, etc. And then there is extra that goes into my pocket.
 That is passive or leveraged income.

-As of this writing, my wife and I own one investment property that puts about $1000 in our pocket every month with a CoC of 22+%.
-We are also closing on another property with an expect CoC return of 15+%.
+My wife and I started with one investment property that puts about $1000 in our pocket every month with a CoC of 22+%.
+We are also closing on our 7th property with an expect CoC return of 12+%.

-This is my favorite source of passive income for a physician.
+This is my favorite and greatest source of passive income for a physician.

 3. Blog Sponsors